-Hoosier Raises Awareness For Male Breast Cancer
+Hoosier Raises Awareness For Breast Cancer in Men

 October is National Breast Cancer Awareness Month, and many people likely associate the disease exclusively with women.
 After all, according to the National Breast Cancer Foundation, more than 99% of those who get breast cancer are indeed female.
 Nevertheless, Brownsburg resident Darrell Skaggs has made it his mission to raise awareness of the fact that many men also suffer from this disease, since his own diagnosis almost a decade ago.

 In 2010, after waking up with a sharp pain in his side, Skaggs’ doctor diagnosed a gall bladder attack and ordered a CT scan after determining he’d need surgery.
 The test result showed a mass approximately the size of a half-dollar in his left breast, and a subsequent ultrasound and several biopsies confirmed Stage 2 hormone receptor-positive breast cancer.

 “It never occurred to me that it could actually be cancer,” says Skaggs, a Kokomo native and two-year Vietnam war veteran who works in security for Henry Schein, a medical supply distributor.
 “I have four sisters, none of whom, thankfully, have been diagnosed with breast cancer, and there is no history of the disease in our family, so breast cancer was the farthest thing from my mind.
 And also, men don’t get breast cancer, right?”

 According to the American Cancer Society, about 2,670 men are expected to be diagnosed with breast cancer in the U.S. just this year.
 Skaggs says that number has been increasing through the years, at around 2,000 back in 2012, and adds that men need to be proactive when lumps or other irregularities are noticed, since men typically aren’t scanned as a matter of course like women.